khsjh/GeneFromAPI/README.md

 ## Using the GeneFromAPI `Docker` image
-Now, only docker is available to use GeneFromAPI to avoid something installation.
+Now, only docker is available to use GeneFromAPI.
+If docker is not installed, please install docker at first.
+Installation commands for docker are written in `docker_install.sh`.
+When this script is not worked so that docker is not installed, please check the comment of that script.
+If the recommended command is not work, please install the docker by another way.

 Please clone the git repository to your workspace.
 ```